 There is a clear and growing regulatory expectation that firms and their compliance functions are both embracing and seeking to make best use of the practical ramifications of FinTech.
 Compliance functions in particular are likely to come under increased scrutiny if they are not seen to be considering and deploying RegTech solutions to aid regulatory risk management.

-As the findings of Thomson Reuters FinTech, RegTech and the role of compliance 2016 survey showed, the industry is in danger of becoming fragmented with those firms whose risk and compliance functions have fully engaged with FinTech (21%) at one end of the spectrum, and at the other, 16% of risk and compliance practitioners reporting they did not need to be involved with assessing the implications of FinTech in their business.
+As the findings of Thomson Reuters FinTech, RegTech and the role of compliance 2016 survey showed, the industry is in danger of becoming fragmented with those firms whose risk and compliance functions have fully engaged with FinTech (21 percent) at one end of the spectrum, and at the other, 16 percent of risk and compliance practitioners reporting they did not need to be involved with assessing the implications of FinTech in their business.

 The critical differentiating factor may be skills combined with a need to revamp older disparate IT systems.
 Without sufficient appropriate investment in technology and associated skills, firms and their compliance functions will not have the infrastructure to enable them to thrive into the medium to long term, and specifically, the compliance function will not be able to reap the benefits of rigorously customized and deployed RegTech.